xbendl/misc_genetic_algo/README.md

 Run:
 ===
-Synopsis: ./tsp [paramFile]
+`Synopsis: ./tsp [paramFile]`
 paramFile Optional parameter specifying the path to configuration file.

 Configuration:
 ====================
-Default configuration is in ./configuration.txt.
+Default configuration is in `configuration.txt`.
 However, all parameter can be changed in GUI